GoBrazil School

 Independence Day of Brazil

-7 de September de 2016 1196 0
+7th September 2016 2096 0

 Dia da Independência (engl.
-Independence Day) is celebrated today in Brazil.
+Independence Day of Brazil) is celebrated today in Brazil.
 The Independence of Brazil from Portugal was firstly proclaimed 7th of September 1822.
 It was the culmination point of the independence sentiments which has started years before.
-The war against Napoleon in Europe has provided a favorable environment for the independence path of Brazil
+The war against Napoleon in Europe has provided a favorable environment for the independence path

 Learn more